milesj/optimal/website/docs/schemas.md

 ## String

-The `string(default?: string)` predicate verifies a value is a string.
+The `string(default?: string)` schema verifies a value is a string.
 Defaults to an empty string (`''`) but can be customized with the 1st argument.
-String predicate supports the following additional methods:
+String schema supports the following additional
+methods:

 - `camelCase()` - Validate the value is in camel case (`fooBarBaz`).
 Must start with a lowercase character and contain at minimum 2 characters.